tls-kr/hxwd-docs/content/3 Format of the data/The format of attributions.md

 ---
 created: 2024-12-13T14:12
-updated: 2024-12-13T15:49
+updated: 2025-04-30T14:56
 ---
 Below is an example of the currently used internal format for attributions.
-What this achieves is basically establishing a connection between a 'text line'  and an entry in the 'dictionary', more specifically, one 'sense' -- this is how the [[Syntactic Word]]s are actually stored.
-Strictly speaking, only the information in the **\<link\>** element on line 4 is necessary, all other information items could be constructed from the database at the time of retrieval.
+What this achieves is basically establishing a connection between a word on a 'text line'  and an entry in the 'dictionary', more specifically, one 'sense' -- this is how the [[Syntactic Word]]s are actually stored.
+Strictly speaking, only the information in the **\<link\>** element on line 4 is necessary, all other information items (except the metadata) could be constructed from the database at the time of retrieval.
 However, since the information in the database is constantly updated,  this might differ from what the user saw when creating this attribution, so it was deemed necessary to retain this information.
 This also makes it easier to query the attributions as for example is done on the [[Citations]] screen.
 In the database, these \<seg\> elements are in a XML file, which apart from the content marked with **tls:** conforms to the specifications of the TEI, with general information about the text, such as title and date of creation, available in the \<teiHeader\>.

 ```xml
 <seg xml:id="T48n2020_CBETA_001-1006b0814.s2" xmlns="http://www.tei-c.org/ns/1.0">